Advantages of Dental Core Training

 1. Expand knowledge

-Whilst the BDS (Bachelor of Dental Surgery) programme will cover the essentials required to practice dentistry, Dental Core Training (DCT) allows the newly-qualified graduate to enhance their skills and expand their knowledge in a sub-speciality of their choosing.
+After graduation, most dentists will undertake one year of dental foundation training (DFT) or vocational training (VT).
+This can be followed by up to three years of dental core training (DCT).
+This allows recent graduates to enhance their skills further and expand their knowledge into one or more specialty areas.
 This pathway provides a dedicated learning environment, directed by senior specialists in the field, and is therefore ideal for anyone looking to enter the specialty training programmes or those looking to provide more comprehensive treatments in practice.

 2. Character building